uf-icbr-bioinformatics/submit/README.md

 The `-p` option allows you to associate a short comment to each submitted job.
 This is useful, for example, to distinguish jobs with the same name submitted for different projects.

+The `-t` option is used to specify a job array.
+For example: "-t 0-15%4" will run an array of 16 jobs, numbered from 0 to 15, with the constraint that at most 4 of them will run at the same time.

+The `-T` option specifies a job array based on the contents of a file.
+For example, if file "names.txt" contains 10 lines, "-T names.txt%4" will execute an array of 10 jobs (with the constraint that only 4 will run at the same time).
+Within each job, the variable JOB_FILEARRAY_LINE will be set to the contents of one of the lines in the file.

 The `-log` option allows you to specify a log file where all submitted commands are recorded.
 This is useful to compile statistics on how often each qsub script is used.